 Use Gel or Paste Food Color for Best Results

 I highly recommend using gel or paste food color to tint the batter for these cookies (and any other baking recipes).
 For many years, I used the same grocery store liquid food coloring my mother and grandmother had used.
 It wasn't until my sister, a talented home baker, told me about the advantages of the gel paste type that I finally tried it.
 What a difference!

 The color of tinted batter or frosting is far superior to what liquid food coloring produces.
 You need only a tiny amount (I usually just dip the tip of a toothpick into the gel paste to pick up the right amount of color) compared to the amount of liquid food coloring needed to create the same shade.
 That means you can you get a very bright or dark shade without thinning out your batter or frosting, as would happen with with liquid coloring.
-It also means that even a small jar lasts for a very long time.
-I particularly like because, unlike some other brands, it doesn't affect the taste of the finished cookies, cakes, icing, etc. Ateco gel paste food color
+It also means that even a small bottle lasts for a very long time.
+I particularly like because, unlike some other brands, it doesn't affect the taste of the finished cookies, cakes, icing, etc. Americolor gel paste food color

 Start Making These Cookies at Least Three Days Ahead

 These delicious treats are not difficult to make, but you'll need to make them over two days because the stacked almond cake layers need to be refrigerated overnight before coating with melted chocolate.
 They also taste significantly better if you let them sit for at least a day at room temperature in an airtight container.
 So it's best to start making these three days before you plan to serve them.

 One serving = 1 cookie (although no one can stop at just one!)

 - Three half sheet (shallow 9" x 13") baking pans or rimmed baking sheets or three 9" x 12" jelly roll pans

 - Electric mixer with two large mixing bowls, or an electric mixer with one mixing bowl plus an electric hand mixer and a medium size mixing bowl